PokeAPI/api-data/updater/README.md

 docker run --privileged -v ~/.ssh:/root/.ssh -e COMMIT_EMAIL=example@example.com quay.io/pokeapi/updater
 ```

+Check the log for failed clones; sometimes Magikarp times out.

 **Note:** Due to lack of support for file permissions, this does not work on Docker for Windows.

 ## Environment Variables